eddieantonio/cmput296/lab-6.md

 **Remember to cite your sources**.

-Creating an band fan site from scratch using HTML and CSS
+Creating a band fan site from scratch using HTML and CSS
 ---------------------------------------------------------

 In the first part of this lab, we'll be creating a fan site for your